truenas/core-build/README.md

-# Building FreeNAS 11 from Scratch
+# Building TrueNAS 12 CORE/Enterprise from Scratch

 Note: All these commands must be run as `root`.